UNDERSTANDING THE BIBLE

 It is not that the Bible is a difficult book to understand, but the problem is that many readers of the Bible approach the Bible with wrong mindsets and attitudes.

-The Bible actually interprets itself and provides important keys to understanding it.
-Sadly, many readers of the Bible ignore what the Bible says about itself and the keys it gives for its understanding.
+The Bible interprets itself and provides essential keys to understanding it.
+Sadly, many readers of the Bible ignore what the Bible says about itself and its keys for its understanding.

 First, Pray for Spiritual Understanding before Reading the Bible:

 The first right step or key to understanding the Bible is to humbly ask for God’s help before you start reading it.

 8 Good and upright is the LORD; Therefore He teaches sinners in the way.

 9 The humble He guides in justice, And the humble He teaches His way.